esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 ### Worker selection strategy

-`avaiable_worker` strategy is in use.
+The module uses `wpool` library for managing worker processes  and `avaiable_worker` strategy is in use.
 Different strategies imply different behaviours of the system.

 #### Event messages queueing